November 07, 2025 Security

 Holiday Toy Scams

-Scammers famously exploit high-stress times, and the pre-holidays shopping frenzy is no exception.
-That’s why the BBB is warning of an uptick in holiday toy scams which can be difficult to spot.
+Scammers famously exploit high-stress times, and the pre-holiday shopping frenzy is no exception.
+That’s why the BBB warns of an uptick in holiday toy scams which can be difficult to spot.

 Here’s what you need to know about these scams.